Arrow

 Bex is a founding Partner at Ignition Lane.
 Driven by curiosity, her career is the epitome of unconventional – spanning technology commercialisation and operations, corporate law, IT delivery and more.
 Applying this unique mix of skills and experience, she now works with CEOs and their teams to solve problems, drive growth and move beyond the status quo.

-Pause Awards - Standard Trophy
+Pause Awards 2024

-Pause Awards Trophy
+Pause Awards 2024

 Category tracks

-Only awarded to a single entry in each category track, Grand Prix is the highest accolade in Pause Awards.
-To win the Grand Prix, the entire Judging Board must unanimously agree that the entry deserves the accolade of being the best in class.
+Awarded to a single entry in a category, Grand Prix is the top accolade in that category.
+To win the Grand Prix, the entire Judging Board must unanimously agree that the entry deserves the accolade of being the best in that category.

 Categories